nightrunner91/nightrunner91/README.md

 - **Context Retention**: successfully maintain multiple large-scale projects over the long term; navigate the stack, legacy code, and business solutions; provide accurate estimations

 - **Architectural Soundness**: I choose solutions that pay off in the long run: strict typing, decomposition, avoiding rushed compromises, which reduces debugging time and simplifies maintenance

+- **QA Mindset**: I don't just write markup - I build UI with the expectation of how it will break.
+Systematic approach to edge cases and visual consistency reduces bug count in UAT by a noticeable margin.

 - **AI Tooling**: not just a Copilot subscription, but my own toolkit: plugins for Claude Code, MCP servers, integration with the corporate stack.
 I treat it as a tool - AI should augment the engineer, not replace them